How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 Advisors get paid by commissions, AUM fees, or flat retainers.
 Fee-only advisors—paid directly by clients—eliminate hidden commissions, aligning incentives with client success.

-— proclaimed the business development spark
+— proclaimed the innovation catalyst

 Fee-only benefits:

-• Predictable, clear costs
+• Predictable, transparent costs

 • Unbiased, no-churn recommendations